 One of the things that charms me about traveling through Europe is its ethnic variety.
 Hop on a train and two hours later you step into a different culture, different language, and different heritage.

-As Europe united, I feared its ethnic diversity would be threatened.
-But I find just the opposite is happening.
+When Europe was undergoing the most dramatic phases of becoming more politically and economically united, I feared its ethnic diversity would be threatened.
+But I've since found that just the opposite is happening.
 In Europe there are three loyalties: to your region, to your nation, and to Europe.
-Ask a person from Munich where he’s from and he’ll say, “I’m Bavarian,” or “I’m German,” or “I’m European,” depending on his generation and his outlook.
-Ask somebody from Barcelona, and she’ll say, “I’m Catalunyan,” or “I’m Spanish,” or “I’m European,” depending on her viewpoint.
+Ask a person from Munich where he's from and he'll say, "I'm Bavarian," or "I'm German," or "I'm European," depending on his generation and his outlook.
+Ask somebody from Barcelona, and she'll say, "I'm Catalunyan," or "I'm Spanish," or "I'm European," depending on her viewpoint.
 These days city halls all over Europe fly three flags: regional, national, and European.

 In our lifetime, we've seen terrible violence as regions have challenged nations.
 Most of the terrorism — whether Basque, Irish, Catalunyan, or Corsican — has been from separatist movements.
 Fortunately, change doesn't always come with guns and bombs.
 Czechoslovakia, which once united two cultures and languages, peacefully split apart into the Czech Republic and Slovakia in 1993.